samueleras/band-website/README.md

 # band-website

-This is a template-website for a band running on Node.
+This is a template-website for bands running on Node.

 Desktop view: